brianweet/brianweet.github.io/_posts/2019-11-01-finding-memory-leak-epi-on-azure.md

 * Go to KUDU SCM and open the process explorer (for example https://\<my-example-site>.scm.azurewebsites.net/ProcessExplorer/)
 * Look for the w3wp.exe process **without** the `scm` label and copy the `pid`
 * Browse to https://\<my-example-site>.scm.azurewebsites.net/api/processes/<insert-pid-here>/dump?dumpType=2&format=zip
   * This will generate a `full memory minidump of process with id.
-This will include matching sos.dll and mscordackws.dll in the zip package.`
+This will include matching sos.dll and mscordackws.dll in the zip package.`[see docs](https://github.com/projectkudu/kudu/wiki/Process-Threads-list-and-minidump-gcdump-diagsession)
   * **NOTE:** This will make your site unresponsive for a couple of minutes
 * Wait for the download and unzip to a folder